 How to get to the Shimo no Yakata Museum

-Hourly buses operate between the Hirado Bus Terminal and Shiomicho (汐見町) bus stop.
-The one way trip takes 30 minutes and costs 670 yen.
-The museum is a 5-10 minute walk from the bus stop.
+Hourly buses operate between the Hirado Bus Terminal and Ikitsukiohashi-koen mae (生月大橋公園前) bus stop from where the museum is a 5 minute walk.
+The one way bus ride takes 30 minutes and costs 670 yen.

 How to get to Himosashi Church